cincanproject/cincan-command/README.md

 ## Supported platforms

 The `cincan` command should run on all fairly modern Linux distributions.
 Partial support for macOS is available - tested to work with macOS Catalina.
-On Windows, `cincan` **does not work**, unfortunately.
+On Windows, `cincan` **does not work**, unfortunately, unless used via [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#whats-new-in-wsl-2).

 ## Installation